Actipro/WinForms-Controls/Documentation/topics/bars/designer/creating-layouts.md

 ---
 # Designer for .NET Core / .NET 5 and Higher

-> [!WARNING]
+> [!IMPORTANT]
-> This topic is for working with .NET Core or .NET 5 and higher.
+> This topic is about working with .NET Core or .NET 5 and higher.
 See the [Designer for .NET Framework](creating-layouts.netfx.md) topic for working with .NET Framework.

 The Bars controls are fully customized in a standalone dialog which enables easy interaction with toolbars, menus, and commands.